wp-plugins/template-provisioning/readme.txt

 * js/global.footer.js
 * js/&lt;template\_name&gt;.footer.js

+If your script or stylesheet depends on others (i.e. jQuery) being loaded first, simply enqueue them in your template header before the call to wp_head().

+You can also specify dependencies in comments in included scripts and stylesheets using the following syntax (dependencies should be comma-separated):
+* // NEEDS: jquery, jquery-cycle

+NOTE: the above syntax will not actually enqueue the dependencies... it will only require them for our included scripts.

+= less.js support =

+As of version 0.2.4, the plugin will also look for .less files

+* css/global.less
+* css/ie/global.less
+* css/&lt;template\_name&gt;.less
+* css/ie/&lt;template\_name&gt;.less

+If you have the "less.js" javascript file in the expected location, it will also be enqueued:

+* js/less.js

+= Asset host support =

+As of version 0.2.5, the plugin can be configured to output CSS and JS urls with a base URL from your blog URL.
+For example, if have an amazon S3 bucket publicly accessible at http://assets.yourdomain.com, and it contains /css and /js subdirectories, the plugin can link to those instead of to your theme directory.

+To configure an asset host URL, add the following to your theme's functions.php file:

+if (class_exists('Template_Provisioning')) {
+  Template_Provisioning::set_asset_host('http://assets.yourdomain.com');
+}

+(Note: you probably don't want a trailing slash on that URL)

 == Frequently Asked Questions ==

 None yet... post your questions to the [plugin homepage](http://www.bigbigtech.com/wordpress-plugins/template-provisioning "Template Provisioning Homepage")

 == Changelog ==

+= 0.2.5 =

+* Added static keyword to functions
+* Support for configurable asset host
+* Removed global $is_IE dependency
+* Using conditional tags for IE styles

+= 0.2.4.2 =

+* Fixed bug in javascript enqueueing (caused by my last bugfix...
+I suck :-P)

+= 0.2.4.1 =

+* Fixed bug in javascript enqueueing

+= 0.2.4 =

+* Added support for less.js

+= 0.2.3 =

+* Scripts/stylesheets can now specify their own dependencies

 = 0.2.2 =

+* Removed file extension from enqueue handles
 * Changed "Required at least" back to 2.8
 * Don't enqueue resources on admin pages